-Sea Star Wasting Disease (SSWD) is a deadly infection [?] in sea stars (a.k.a. starfishes) and other echinoderms, which leads to mass mortalities.
+Sea Star Wasting Disease (SSWD) is a deadly disease affecting sea stars (a.k.a. starfishes) and other echinoderms - leading to mass mortalities.

-At least 20 species in total are known to be affected.
+At least 20 species are known to be affected.

 To date, it has devastated sea star populations along much of the West coast of North America